spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

   * Some students may be frustrated with the amount of time they needed to spend refactoring code so that it could be easily chunked by webpack.

   * If this is the case, remind students that one of the main motivations behind chunking is reducing the bundle size of your code.
 While there are many strategies one can take to split up their code, it is important that it's split in a way that makes the code reusable and clear in purpose.
 Sometimes this means large amounts of refactoring functions.
-Point out that this is time well spent since they are making their code easier to test and easier for other developers to work with.
+This is time well spent since they are making their code easier to test and easier for other developers to work with.

 ---